riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 *[Attachment D][attachment_d], "Budget review and proposal", is a spreadsheet containing detailed budget information, which is relevant to this section.*

 7:15: Male board member: Better understanding of staff work?
-Breakdown staff by function.
+Break down staff by function.
 38 full-time staff.
 And between GW and Open Phil.

 8:04: Elie: 15 -- Open Phil; 15 -- GW; 8 -- operation staff (shared).
 2/3
 expenses Open Phil, other 1/3 for GW.
 We're moving toward separating the